 Situations vary, and family circumstances can lead to the use of a Sibling DNA testing.
 Also, ages of people taking part can range from new-born babies to participants over the age of 90.

-How Sibling DNA testing works
+How does a Sibling DNA test work?

 We use the DNA samples taken from mouth swabs to generate a DNA profile for each test participant.
 Next, we compare the DNA profiles and determine the likelihood of a relationship.
 In other words, the likelihood that the participants are biologically related.
 This can be as full siblings, half siblings or unrelated.